Facebook Instagram Pinterest

 You have to see this

-Now, apart from being the biggest rock you've ever seen, Spitzkoppe is also steeped in history.
+Now, apart from being the biggest rock I've ever seen, Spitzkoppe is also steeped in history.
 The San people, who have lived in the area for thousands of years, consider it a sacred site.
 They left behind some cool, well-preserved murals on the rock walls.
 Take a guide to show you exactly where to look (it’s not hard finding one, they will literally find you, so you don’t even need to try).

 But wait, there's more!
 This place is also a haven for bird enthusiasts.
-I know nothing about birds, and don’t really care for them, but I’m told if you do care and you’re lucky, you might even catch a glimpse of a Verreaux's eagle or a lanner falcon.
+I know nothing about birds, and don’t really care for them, but I’m told if you do care, and you’re lucky, you might even catch a glimpse of a Verreaux's eagle or a lanner falcon.
 I'm thinking that’s a good thing if you like birds, yes?

 8. Mt.
 Brandberg and Königstein